 Record Points vs. Songwriting Points

 Rather than give their producer songwriting points, recording artists would traditionally give their producer 2 to 4 points on the record.
 In simplified terms, this means that 2 to 4% of revenues generated from the sale of these records would go to the producer.
-So for each $0.99 iTunes sale, two to four cents would go to the producer.
+So for each $0.99 iTunes sale for example, two to four cents would go to the producer.
 Only the sound recording copyright is involved here.

 However, I’ve noticed an interesting thing happening in the last few years: as record sales (and therefore producer royalties) continue to decline, many producers are suddenly calling themselves songwriters.
 In some cases, it’s justified: I know a lot of producers that are also talented writers, and who sit down with the artists they record and help them take the songwriting to the next level.
 They might help write lyrics, add entire parts to the song, suggest structural changes, or change the chords and melodies.